janel-developer/sets-game/README.md

 ## Contribute

 If you want to contribute, look for open issues and start there.
+You will have to get contributer access - so get in touch with me if you would like to contribute.
+Alternately, you can fork the repo and raise PRs from your fork.

 1. clone the repo
 2. create a feature branch